avani1998/docker_juypter_postgresql/README.md

 Now, executing  `docker ps`  we see that a new entry has been made in the table.

-# Check the working directory in Docker
+# Check Docker's working directory
 While your container is running

 # Copy .csv file into Docker